Tuning the Magnetic and Electronic Properties of Monolayer VI3 by 3d Transition Metal Doping: A First-Principles Study: Introduction

 \section{Introduction}

 Today’s rapid growth of advanced information technology benefits from smaller and faster semiconductor devices such as transistors.
-Although Moore's law has successfully predicted that the number of transistors will double on integrated circuits every two years since 1965, this law no longer works due to the physical constraints on the miniaturization of transistors.
-The size reduction of transistors has increased leakage currents and waste heat, both of which create power consumption issues\cite{theis2017end, huang2015moore}.
+Although Moore's Law has successfully predicted since 1965 that the number of transistors would double in integrated circuits every two years, this law no longer holds true due to the physical constraints on the miniaturization of transistors.
+The size reduction of transistors has increased leakage current and waste heat, both of which create power consumption issues\cite{theis2017end, huang2015moore}.
 Hence, searching for alternative solutions to overcome this limitation is crucial.
-Spintronics is an emerging field for next-generation nanoelectronic devices that not only reduces power consumption but also increases memory and processing capabilities\cite{hirohata2020review}.
+Spintronics is an emerging field for next generation nanoelectronic devices that not only reduces power consumption but also increases memory and processing capabilities\cite{hirohata2020review}.
 Instead of using electron charges, spintronics stores information based on an electron’s spin quantum value: spin-up or spin-down.
-For next generation semiconductor applications, effective spintronics materials must have an ordered spin structure and full spin polarization.
-Half-semiconductors (HSC), bipolar magnetic semiconductor (BMS), and half-metallic semiconductors (HMS), also known as spin gapless semiconductors (SGS) \cite{wu2017half, li2016first}, meet this criteria well because they can intrinsically provide single spin channel electrons with spin polarization reaching 100\%\cite{li2016first}.
+For next generation semiconductor applications, effective spintronic materials must have an ordered spin structure and full spin polarization.
+Half-semiconductors (HSC), bipolar magnetic semiconductors (BMS), and half-metallic semiconductors (HMS), also known as spin gapless semiconductors (SGS) \cite{wu2017half, li2016first, wang2008proposal}, meet the criteria because they can intrinsically provide single spin channel electrons with spin polarization reaching 100\% (i.e. full spin polarization) \cite{li2016first}.
 As shown in Figure \ref{fig:figure1}, HMSs have one conducting spin channel and one semiconducting spin channel.
-HSCs show a semiconducting behavior with a narrow band gap in one spin channel but a wide band gap in the other spin channel.
+HSCs show semiconducting behavior with a narrow band gap in one spin channel but a wide band gap in the other spin channel.
 On the other hand, BMSs are characterized by a unique electronic structure in which the valence maximum band (VBM) and conducting minimum band (CBM) are fully spin polarized in the opposite spin direction.
-To aim for the continuation of semiconductor technology development, seeking for new nanoscale spintronics materials with robust magnetic and diverse electronic properties has become neccesary.
+To aim for the continuation of semiconductor technology development, seeking for new nanoscale spintronic materials with robust magnetic and diverse electronic properties has become necessary.